 Stepping Stones for Life has over time provided a range of support activities which commenced in 2001 as an initiative of St Margaret’s Uniting Church in Hackett.

-Activities continue to be run by Stepping Stones for a group of people who are ageing or living with a disability.
-These include an exercise class, run in conjunction with the YMCA; a music group; and an art and craft group.
-A Book Club is operated at Ross Walker lodge and the residents there are also taken on regular informal outings.
-Other informal events and activities are held from time to time and a ‘Service of Thanksgiving’ and celebration is held annually for the diverse community in which Stepping Stones resides.
+Activities run by Stepping Stones for a group of people who are ageing or living with a disability have included an exercise class, run in conjunction with the YMCA; a music group; and an art and craft group.
+A Book Club has operated at Ross Walker lodge and the residents there have also been taken on regular informal outings.
+Other informal events and activities have been held from time to time and a ‘Service of Thanksgiving’ and celebration has been held annually for the diverse community in which Stepping Stones resides.

 For several years with the support of the ACT Community Services Directorate, Stepping Stones employed part time professional staff known as SSFL Family Facilitators who worked closely with families to support and advocate on their behalf.
 A major role was to work with designated families to help them plan and implement long term arrangements for the time when the parents are unable to continue providing the care which they have been giving for as many as 30, 40 or 50 years.
 With the advent of the National Disability Insurance Scheme (NDIS), this role was transferred to UnitingCare and subsequently to Uniting working in conjunction with Capital Community Housing.